JeMorriso/Island-Savings-E-transfer-Automator/README.md

 `python e_transfer.py --send`

+#### **Update: --send no longer adds recipients by default.
+It assumes the contacts are already added.**

-This function first adds all the recipients in the associated text file, and then sends them all an e-transfer using the information found in `transfer_data.json`.
+This function sends them all an e-transfer using the information found in `transfer_data.json`.
 This function requires user input after the transfer step in order to save or print the receipt.
 After this is done (or cancelled) the program will automatically resume execution.

+### Add and send

+If you want to add and send to a list of contacts, `add_file` and `send_file` in `file_names.json` should point to the same text file.

+`python e_transfer.py --add --send`

 ### Delete recipients